 A 3.1 soundbar sounds a little bit different than a 2.1 soundbar, and are typically a little more expensive.
 Since you’re adding the center channel speaker(s) within the soundbar, it will add a more dynamic sound.
 You won’t be adding any rear speakers to get a true surround sound experience, like in a 5.1 channel or above sound system, but you are adding more room-filling sound and dimension with the extra channel.
 It definitely gets you closer to a surround sound feel.

-As mentioned, a 3.1 channel soundbar will give you better sound clarity with dialogue, since dialogue primarily comes out of the center channel speaker.
+As mentioned, a 3.1 channel soundbar will give you better sound clarity with dialogue (as explained in our other article), since dialogue primarily comes out of the center channel speaker.
 Dialogue, on a 2.1 channel system, will be mixed with sound effects and music, which ends up being a little less crisp and clear than on a 3.1 system.

 Soundbar Channels Explained: 2.1, 3.1, 5.1, etc.